Fall 2017 Scholarship Program

 This scholarship program is intended for first-year students.
 Southwestern’s transfer student scholarship program can be found here.
 These are four-year scholarships provided the student meets minimum academic progress and GPA requirements

-Application deadline for Brown Scholar and Dixon Scholar Award consideration.
+Application deadline for Brown Scholar, Dixon Scholar and S-STEM Award consideration.

-Priority application deadline for all other scholarships.
-Personal interview deadline for Brown (required) and Dixon (required) scholarships.
+Personal interview deadline for Brown and Dixon scholarships.

 Deadline for any new information pertaining to scholarship consideration (improved class rank or standardized testing results, for example).

 At Southwestern, general scholarship reviews are done holistically, considering nearly every aspect of your high school experience.
 Factors considered for scholarship review include: academic performance in the core areas of English, mathematics, lab science, social science/history and foreign languages; rigor of academic curriculum (AP, IB, dual credit, etc.); participation and demonstrated leadership in extracurricular activities; strength and depth of writing samples; standardized test scores (SAT, ACT, TOEFL, IELTS); visit to campus; legacy connections; United Methodist Church membership; and achievement/recognition in national programs.

 Cody scholarship – $27,000 annually

 MCKENZIE SCHOLARSHIP – $22,000 ANNUALLY